SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 The most convenient way to configure settings for Hystrix is to put them in a file and then use one of the file-based .NET configuration providers to read them.

-The following example showssome Hystrix settings in JSON that configure the `FortuneService` command to use a thread pool with a name of `FortuneServiceTPool`.
+The following example shows some Hystrix settings in JSON that configure the `FortuneService` command to use a thread pool with a name of `FortuneServiceTPool`.

 ```json
 {